evrythng/evrythng.js/README.md

 const trustedApplication = new evrythng.TrustedApplication(TRUSTED_APP_API_KEY)
 ```

-* `User` - usually not instantiated explicitly.
-It's returned from
+* `User` - Usually returned from authentication via an `Application` scope, but
-  authentication via an `Application` scope:
+  can also be created manually with an Application User API Key:

 ```js
 // Registered user with email + password